 How we interact with children will have an important effect on the connections that develop in the child's brain.
-The brain is responsive and in the absence of experiences and stimulus does not develop fully
+The brain is responsive and in the absence of experiences and stimulus does not develop fully and in the cold morthly proposed and an

-Our task as care-givers is to provide an environment, which allows experimentation and provides limits without choking opportunities, Guidance discipline and safety for our children to explore and build their competencies.
+Our task as care-givers is to provide an environment, which allows experimentation and provides limits without choking opportunities, Guldance discipline and safety for our children to explore and build their competencies.